tmrlvi/twitch-pokemon-controller/README.md

 to access the chat)

-The exe compiled with JSmooth - http://jsmooth.sourceforge.net/ Fill free to download and change whatever you want, or even to commit.
+The exe compiled with JSmooth - http://jsmooth.sourceforge.net/ Feel free to download and change whatever you want.

 ![Conroller Image](https://raw.github.com/tmrlvi/twitch-pokemon-controller/master/controller.png)